noted/noted/README.md

 #### Week of 11 November 2012
 * Begun planning of [noted/citation](http://github.com/noted/citation).
 It will take the handling of turning data into citations and remove it from the primary application.

-#### Week of 18 November 2012
-* I am in the process of trying to figure out how to structure Noted.
-There are two possibilities:
-  1. A standard, Ruby-based model-view-controller architecture.
-  2. Separate API and browser clients (use Padrino/Grape/Espresso, etc., for server and Ember.js/Backbone/Spine, etc., for client).

 ## Monthly Log